Ireland Family Bike Tour: Cycling Connemara With Kids

 For dinner, we’d find a nice restaurant in the town we were staying in.
 We enjoyed the local fare including Irish stew (so good!) and fish and chips.

-We had no trouble finding places which had a children’s menu.
+We had no trouble finding places with a children’s menu.
 Many restaurants had toys for the kids and offered popular foods such as pizza, chicken nuggets, pasta, sausage and chips, etc.

 We arrived in Oughterard by bus from Galway in the early afternoon.
 It was a very short walk from the bus stop to our hotel.
 After our debrief and equipment sizing, we grabbed some groceries then walked the kids over to the nearby playground to let them blow off some steam.

-After years of dreaming of this, we were so excited to go and bike Ireland.
+After years of dreaming of this, we were so excited to start our Ireland family bike tour.
 The forecast was good and the current weather was calm with patches of blue sky.
-Our hotel was kind enough to serve us (an amazing) breakfast 30 minutes prior to opening so we could get on our way.
+Our hotel was kind enough to serve us an amazing breakfast 30 minutes prior to opening so we could get on our way.

-As the landscape transitioned to rural life, you start to see the visions of Ireland you came for.
+As the landscape transitioned to rural life, we started to see the visions of Ireland we came for.
 The rolling hills are green, the birds are singing and wildflowers are everywhere.
 The kids loved all of the animals, including sheep, cows and horses.

 Before long you begin a slow but steady ascent up a large hill.
-Over the next 4.3 miles / 7km you’ll ascend 700 feet / 215m.
+Over the next 7 km (4.3 miles) you’ll ascend 215 m (700 feet).
 It’s a bit of hard work, especially if you are towing the kids, but if you are in reasonable shape, you’ll make it to the top.

 Near the summit, sheep graze on the lush green grass amidst the jagged rocks.
 A mist had rolled in, partially covering the wind farm near the summit.
 We naively thought it looked mysterious and moody.

-We stopped for a water break and pictures near a beautiful stream, but we didn’t stay long as the midges were out.
+We stopped for a water break and some photos near a beautiful stream, but we didn’t stay long as the midges were out.
 We all sprayed some midge repellent on and got back on the bikes.
 Midges can’t fly fast enough to keep up with bikes.

-Once passing the summit, the ride is mostly flat or downhill for the next 11.8 miles / 19km.
-We liked the ratio – 7km of effort for 19km of easy biking!
+Once passing the summit, the ride is mostly flat or downhill for the next 19 km (11.8 miles).
+We liked the ratio; 7 km of effort for 19km of easy biking!

 The mist began to cause us a bit of trouble.
 It wasn’t raining, but as we cycled through the mist we’d get wet.
 It was a pretty fun experience actually and we dressed appropriately for the rain, but it was a valuable lesson not to trust the weather forecast.